The Backstory

 Okay, well, the pandemic certainly put a damper on international travel for the better part of two years.
 Even as things started to open up, varied requirements for masking and testing across countries and regions as well as the potential of getting stuck in quarantine was not worth the risk.
 Putting that whole thing aside, ten years is an awfully long time for a trip you’ve been dreaming about for most of your adult life to linger in planning.

-I had to stop making excuses about why it wasn’t possible for me to take this trip.
+I had to stop making excuses about why it wasn’t possible.

 Not enough time or money